mikepcarlos/module-1-code-challenge-round-2-dumbo-web-080618-complete-this-challenge-1535117394/README.md

 + Viewer.all
   + returns all of the viewers
++ Viewer#queue_items
+  + this method should return an array of QueueItem instances associated with this Viewer.
-+ Viewer#queue
++ Viewer#queue_movies
   + this method should return an array of Movie instances in the Viewer's queue.
-+ Viewer#add_movie_to_queue
++ Viewer#add_movie_to_queue(movie)
-  + this method should receive a Movie instance and add it to the Viewer's queue
+  + this method should receive a Movie instance as its only argument and add it to the Viewer's queue
-+ Viewer#add_movies_to_queue
++ Viewer#add_movies_to_queue(movies)
   + this method should receive an array of Movie instances and add each one to the Viewer's queue
 + Viewer#rate_movie(movie, rating)
-  + given a movie and a rating (a number between 1 and 5), assign the rating to the viewer's QueueItem for that movie.
-If the movie is not already in the viewer's queue, add a new QueueItem with the viewer, movie, and rating.
+  + given a movie and a rating (a number between 1 and 5), this method should assign the rating to the viewer's QueueItem for that movie.
+If the movie is not already in the viewer's queue, this method should add a new QueueItem with the viewer, movie, and rating.
+If the movie is already in the queue, this method should not create a new QueueItem.

 ### `QueueItem`